SoftwareEngineeringGoLab/SoftwareEngineeringGolab.github.io/README.md

 # Lab1-Git
-A static frontend page, with authomatic deployment
+A static frontend page, with automatic deployment